 - I manage websites that receive traffic at the rate of thousands of visitors per day — with some days reaching into the tens of thousands.

-- One of my projects has made the front page of Reddit, which unfortunately, resulted in a server resource overload and ensuing crash. 🙁
+- One of my projects has made the front page of Reddit multiple times.

 - I get paid every month by no less than 4 affiliate networks, including ebay, who dumps hundreds – and sometimes thousands – of dollars into my PayPal account each month.

-- Amazon once gave me a $389 gift card one month for pimping their products.
+- Amazon once gave me a $389 gift card for a month’s worth of converting traffic I sent their way.

 To those of you who are making substantial money in the IM industry, those numbers aren’t anything to brag about.
 However, most people who take a stab at affiliate marketing usually fail before they even see their first dollar.
 Why… because they usually lack the patience, dedication and determination to make it happen.